 If you live in North Carolina, Tennessee or Kentucky and you’ve ever considered becoming a foster parent, now is the time to take action.
 Even before COVID-19, there was a shortage of foster parents and foster homes.
 Today, new challenges created by the pandemic means more children are in need than ever before.

 The issue is: there are many more kids in the foster care system than in the past — and fewer certified foster parents to take care of them.

 The increase in children needing foster care stems from a variety of issues, including an increase in parental substance abuse.
 With financial instability on the rise due to the pandemic and current economic conditions, some parents are struggling to care for their children.
 Factors include:

 - Increased food insecurity

 - Educational disruption

 - Heightened depression and anxiety

-Omni Family’s office in Paducah, Kentucky — to cite one example — currently has 38 cases, up from the 25 we might normally see.
+Omni Visions Foster Care office in Paducah, Kentucky — to cite one example — currently has 38 cases, up from the 25 we might normally see.
 We don’t have enough foster homes in which to place those children, and have had to turn away referrals from the Department of Community-Based Services (DCBS).